 While other hardware wallets utilize USB or Bluetooth to sign transactions, Ellipal Titan's Ellipal app simply uses QR codes.
 In reality, the Ellipal Titan circuit board was designed to prevent all physical connections, including Wifi, Bluetooth, and cellular.
 It safeguards your device from both online and offline attacks, thanks to its anti-tamper self-destruct feature.
 It will destroy all information (private keys) contained in it within if it senses a forced intrusion.
 Of course, you always have the recovery seed to recover your coins if something goes wrong.

 The SafePal S1 Hardware Wallet was launched back in 2019.
-It supports 19 different blockchains and over 10,000 different tokens, including non-fungible tokens (NFTs) which are taking over the crypto market right now.
+It supports 54 blockchains and most of the popular crypto coins and tokens, including non-fungible tokens (NFTs).

 SafePal is a cutting-edge wallet that aims to give crypto customers a safe, simple, and easy-to-use crypto management solution.
 To assist it to reach this objective, it has incorporated several operational and security elements, including recovery seed, two-factor authentication (2FA), pin code, key-deletion pool, that make it a relatively safer option than most hardware wallets out there.